IMPORTANT: New format club runs and efforts sessions are back

-- When running in the dark,runners must wear high visibility jacketsideally with reflective features.
-You can also accessorise with LED lights and a headtorch.
+- When running in the dark runners must wear high visibility jackets and lights if specified by the run leader as a session requirement on the app.
 Be aware that drivers may find it difficult to see you if you are not highly visible.

-- MP 3 players must not be worn whilst on club runs.
+- Head/earphones playing music must not be worn whilst on club runs.

 - If anyone decides to leave the group whilst out on the run, they MUST inform the Group Leader.
 It is very important that checks are made throughout the run to ensure that no one is left behind.

-- In the event of an incident, checkthat anyone injured is kept safe and comfortable.
-If appropriate contact emergency services, using 999 or 112.
-If relevant someone should be nominated to return to the club base (The Trumpet on Mondays / Wednesdays; Leisure Centre on Thursdays) with them.
+- In the event of an incident, check that anyone injured is kept safe and comfortable.
+If appropriate contact emergency services, using 112 or 999 depending on severity.
+If relevant, someone should be nominated to return to the running club meeting point (outlined in the group run on the My Running Club app.) with them.

 Thank you for helping keep EVRC a safe and friendly club.